-Other taxes include the base erosion minimum tax and any recaptured tax credits.
-For information on other taxes the corporation may owe, see the instructions for Form 1120, Schedule J, line 9, or the instructions for the applicable line and schedule of other income tax returns.
+Other taxes include the base erosion minimum tax amount and any recaptured tax credits.
+For information on other taxes the corporation may owe, see the instructions for Form 1120, Schedule J, Part I, line 9, or the instructions for the applicable line and schedule of other income tax returns.

 See Form 4136, Credit for Federal Tax Paid on Fuels, to find out if the corporation qualifies to take this credit.
 Also include on line 7 any other refundable credit, including any credit the corporation is claiming under section 4682(g)(2) for tax on ozone-depleting chemicals.
 For information on other refundable credits, see the instructions for Form 1120, Schedule J, or the instructions for the applicable line or schedule of other income tax returns.